Blackberry Key 2 Review: Overview & Price

 It does take a little getting used to especially when coming from using our daily iPhone XS, however when you do get the hang of it you’ll find yourself rapidly responding to texts and messages.

-One thing to bare in mind though is that because of the physical keyboard, there is no IP rating on the phone, so be sure not to use this thing in the tub or expose it to water.
+Well, unfortunately, the Blackberry Key 2 is not waterproof, one thing to bear in mind though is that because of the physical keyboard, there is no IP rating on the phone, so be sure not to use this thing in the tub or expose it to water.

 The classy design is stylish too, we felt so cool when whipping this bad boy out of our pockets and it was a great conversation starter too.